SzlachtaDawid/SzlachtaDawid/README.md

 ## I am the man working in IT!!

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning React.js
 - 👯 I’m looking to collaborate with other content creators
 - ⚡ I love to play computer games
 #<br />